Germany–United Kingdom relations: Diplomacy

 The British Foreign Office at first was poorly served by a series of ambassadors who provided only superficial reports on the dramatic internal German developments of the 1860s.
 That changed with the appointment of Odo Russell (1871–1884), who developed a close rapport with Bismarck and provided in depth coverage of German developments.

 Britain gave passive support to the unification under Prussian domination for strategic, ideological and business reasons.
-The German Empire was considered a useful counterbalance on the Continent to both France and Russia, the two powers that worried Britain the most.
+The German Empire was considered a useful counterbalance on the continent to both France and Russia, the two powers that worried Britain the most.
 The threat from France in the Mediterranean and from Russia in Central Asia could be neutralised by a judicious relationship with Germany.
 The new nation would be a stabilising force, and Bismarck especially promoted his role in stabilising Europe and in preventing any major war on the continent.
 British Prime Minister William Ewart Gladstone, however, was always suspicious of Germany, disliked its authoritarianism and feared that it would eventually start a war with a weaker neighbour.
 The ideological gulf was stressed by Lord Arthur Russell in 1872:

 Prussia now represents all that is most antagonistic to the liberal and democratic ideas of the age; military despotism, the rule of the sword, contempt for sentimental talk, indifference to human suffering, imprisonment of independent opinion, transfer by force of unwilling populations to a hateful yoke, disregard of European opinion, total want of greatness and generosity, etc., etc."

 Britain was looking inward and avoided picking any disputes with Germany but made it clear, in the "war in sight" crisis of 1875, that it would not tolerate a pre-emptive war by Germany on France.

+Germany and Britain initially cooperated but diverging issues over surrounding Egyptian question.
+France, unhappy with British dominance in Egypt and Suez Canal ownership, along with Germany (which had interests in African colonies), refused to be bound by certain British agreements (March 13 for France, April 18 for Germany).
+This refusal temporarily united Germany and France in opposition to Britain, forming a sort of tactical alliance that could indirectly pressure London.
+German Chancellor Bismarck sought to weaken Britain's influence by leveraging disputes elsewhere, such as the Angra Pequena dispute in South West Africa.

+The Fashoda Incident saw Germany strategic opening gained geopolitical leverage, While the crisis generated discussion about predispositions for Anglo-German cooperation or anti-British alignments, no substantive alliance emerged.
+The Kaiser and Prince of Bülow signals were indecisive, and France was cautious in foreign policy.
+In the long run, Fashoda reinforced Germany's perception of being diplomatically on the periphery in colonial disputes and foreshadowed the realignment of European powers preceding the Entente and chance to prevented Great War.